naeimzarei/Budgetopolis/DesignDoc.md

 * __Purpose:__ To educate players in the strategy and importance of balancing between budgeting and appeasing their constituents.
 The game will expose the players to real life scenarios that face elected officials currently in office including (for example), cuts to funding for certain groups.
 This game will help teach players how to work together effectively as a group, efficiently allocate funds, along with illustrating how certain actions can disrupt the populace.

-* __Look and Feel:__ (will be revised) There will be a group (typically between 3-6 players) with a laptop that allows one player to input group budget decisions.
-The game will look similar to a board game, with an image of the game board showing the city or county's "resources", along with how much money is allocated for each.
+* __Look and Feel:__ There will be a group (typically between 3-6 players) with a laptop that allows one player to input group budget decisions.
+The game will look similar to a board game, with a pie chart showing the city or county's "resources", along with how much money is allocated for each.
 A radio button will allow players to change from the pie chart view to a tabular view of the budget information.
-In the middle of the game board are the group's chosen values, each having the ability for the user to obtain more information about the topic.
-Below the resources, there is a box where game scenarios are shown.
-On the right side of the screen, there is a box for social media responses.
+The game board also has buttons for each of the group's chosen values, each having the ability for the user to obtain more information about the topic by clicking on it.
+After resources, there is a box where game scenarios are shown.
+Lastly, there is a box for social media responses.
 In this box, different media outlets will blast stories, messages, etc regarding the actions the group took (intended to simulate real media and their tendencies).

 * __Intended Use:__ This game will be used in groups to begin training players about the basics of budgeting, along with how their actions can affect the populace they are "elected" to represent.
 It will also teach players how to work together effectively as a team, and become accustomed to certain group dynamics that are present in real life governmental roles.